Trajectron++: Dynamically-Feasible Trajectory Forecasting With Heterogeneous Data: Experiments

 \section{Experiments}

-We evaluate our method on three publicly-available datasets: The ETH \cite{PellegriniEssEtAl2009}, UCY \cite{Leal-TaixeFenziEtAl2014}, and nuScenes \cite{CaesarBankitiEtAl2019} datasets.
-The ETH and UCY datasets consist of real pedestrian trajectories with rich multi-human interaction scenarios.
+Our method is evaluated on three publicly-available datasets: The ETH \cite{PellegriniEssEtAl2009}, UCY \cite{LernerChrysanthouEtAl2007}, and nuScenes \cite{CaesarBankitiEtAl2019} datasets.
+The ETH and UCY datasets consist of real pedestrian trajectories with rich multi-human interaction scenarios captured at 2.5 Hz ($\Delta t = 0.4s$).
 In total, there are 5 sets of data, 4 unique scenes, and 1536 unique pedestrians.
 They are a standard benchmark in the field, containing challenging behaviors such as couples walking together, groups crossing each other, and groups forming and dispersing.
-However, they only contain pedestrians ($\forall\ i,\ S_i = \text{Pedestrian}$), so we also evaluate on the recently-released nuScenes dataset.
+However, they only contain pedestrians, so we also evaluate on the recently-released nuScenes dataset.
 It is a large-scale dataset for autonomous driving with 1000 scenes in Boston and Singapore.
-Each scene is 20s long ($dt = 0.5s$), containing up to 23 semantic object classes as well as high-quality geometric semantic maps of the environments in each scene.
+Each scene is annotated at 2 Hz ($\Delta t = 0.5s$) and is 20s long, containing up to 23 semantic object classes as well as HD semantic maps with 11 annotated layers. \emphalgname{} was implemented in PyTorch \cite{PaszkeGrossEtAl2017} on a desktop computer running Ubuntu 18.04 containing an AMD Ryzen 1800X CPU and two NVIDIA GTX 1080 Ti GPUs.
+We trained the model for 100 epochs ($\sim 3$ hours) on the pedestrian datasets and 12 epochs ($\sim 8$ hours) on the nuScenes dataset.

-We evaluate our model's performance in the following three output configurations: \begin{enumerate} \item \emph{Full}: Our model's full output, where $z$ and $y$ are sampled sequentially according to